 Picture caption: Jerry & Evelyn Miller (KY), Regina & Steve Curtis (AR), Laura & Cecil Tilly (AR), Becky & Embra Alexander (AR), Billie Jean and Larry Williams (AR), Not Pictured: Oscar & Belinda Headly (AR), Kathy Hutson (AR), Loyd & Shirley Shockey (OH)

 Last March we were blessed by a two-week visit from the Sojourners.
-Sojourners is a Church of Christ organization made up of mostly retirees who dedicate their time, energy and finances to helping church camps, smaller congregations and other organizations.
+Sojourners is a Church of Christ organization made up of mostly retirees who dedicate their time, energy and finances to help church camps, smaller congregations, and other organizations.
 The Sojourners helped in the remodel of the house across from the front gates.
 We are very thankful for their work and fellowship.

 We are looking forward to having them back in March of 2019!